pheonix-git/BoxByte/README.md

 ## Features

-- **Offline First:** No internet connection required.
-All assets are included locally.
 - **Monochromatic Design:** A clean, dark-gray/black theme for a retro feel.
 - **Custom Snake Graphics:** Arrow-shaped head and chevron-shaped tail drawn on the canvas.
 - **Persistent High Score:** Your best score is saved in your browser's local storage.